This article was last updated December 9, 2021.

 - Suppressing ovulation

-Nexplanon is currently approved for use for three years, but there is evidence that it can be used for up to five years (but don't prolong use of your implant without first talking with your doctor).
+Nexplanon is currently approved for use for three years, but there is evidence that it can be used for up to five years (but don't prolong use of your implant without first talking with a health care professional).

-Since there’s only one option for the contraceptive implant, you only need to use your decision-making muscles to figure out if this method is the right one for you.
+Since there’s only one option for the contraceptive implant, you only need to use your decision-making muscles to figure out if this birth control option is the right method for you.
 With so many other types of birth control out there, we’re bringing you the pros and cons of the implant to help you make an informed choice.

-- You can't misuse it — once it's in, that's it!
+- You can't misuse it — once your doctor inserts the implant, that's it!
 There’s nothing to remember to take or update.

-- It's not visible once inserted, so no one can tell when you have it in.
+- It's not visible once inserted, so no one can tell when you have a Nexplanon implant.

 - You don’t have to pause during sex to insert it.